 The analysis were conducted to increase the public awareness of the health risk in using counterfeit patches.
-Counterfeit patches or imitation patches, made outside Japan, contain low grade ingredients and contaminants that can be very hazardous to your health.
+Counterfeit patches or fake patches, made outside Japan, contain low grade ingredients and contaminants that can be very hazardous to your health.

-The easiest method to identify counterfeit patches are the lack of or non-existent reliable third-party clinical studies and patents from the manufacturer.
-Without clinical studies and patents, it is not possible to manufacture 100% safe and 100% effective patches.
+1. the lack of reliable third-party clinical studies.
+Without clinical studies, it is impossible to manufacture a safe and effective patch.
 The clinical studies of Kenrico products can be found at http://www.kenrico.com/research.html.
-In addition, the patents of Kenrico products can be found at http://www.kenrico.com/patent.html.

 REPORT